ctkjose/R1PLUSFIRMWARE/README.md

 ## G-Code ##

 This firmware includes a new g-code parser, that allows for parsing more complicated command syntax.
-The parser and gcode processing is completely new, the print job and processing is very modular and structured.
+The parser and gcode processing is completely new.
+Everything is structured and compartmentalized.

 G-CODE commands are implemented as function callbacks.
 We can register function pointers to a given G-CODE.
 Adding or modifying a G-CODE is easier and safer.

-The print job is now represented by a `state` struct that allows code on different parts of the firmware to easily get info about of the state of the printer and a print-job and interact with the current job.
+The print job is now represented by a `state` with all the key data and information in one place.
+This makes it much easier to manipulate our job in different parts of the firmware and allows for better implementation of pause and resume.

 A print-job is represented by an object that allows us to control and interact with the printer.
 It has clear and specific places to poll and update time critical events during a print job and hardware interrupts.
-So now we have a place to call hooks to update an LCD, read buttons, or update something.
+So now we have a place to call hooks to update a LCD, read buttons, or update something.
 In addition we added basic HOOKS so we can add new functionality at given events.

 Code is structured to allow for further work on streaming g-code from other sources (ideas in my head includes streaming with wifi, and thru SPI from another arduino acting as a controller.)